I never wore skinny jeans or cool glasses …

 And like Jesus commands in Luke 10, I never brought a budget, a branded “ministry,” a title, an agenda or a program.

-Instead, I learned to embrace, respect and honor – in their own communities – those who I encountered …
+Instead, I learned to embrace, respect and honor – in their own communities – those I encountered …

 Because “love,” I have found, is such an overused word these days.